ifdm/overgrowth/README.md

 Style Guide
 -----------

+### It's the little things
+- Avoid unnecessary whitespace:

+	function canDance(you)
+		if you.wantTo then

+			friends.leaveBehind()
+		else
+			self:unfriend(you)
+		end

+		return

+	end

+	canDance()

+Should be

+	function canDance(you)
+		if you.wantTo then
+			friends.leaveBehind()
+		else
+			self:unfriend(you)
+		end

+		return
+	end

+	canDance()

+- (Almost) always have a blank line above a return.
+- Always use single quotes.
+Because they're classy and stuff.
+- Every mathematical operator should be surrounded by spaces.
+- `if`'s hardly ever need parentheses.
+- Filenames should always consist of lowercase letters.
+If you *really* need a filename with multiple words, use hyphens.
+- Variables are camelCased, not StudlyCased or snake_cased.
+- Classes are StudlyCased, not camelCased or snake_cased.

 ### Editor
 Set your text editor to indent using tabs.
 The tab width should be 2.
 As a general rule, indentation used to indent functional code blocks should use tabs, and any indentation used to visually align any text should use spaces.
 Example: